Menu

 Hearing Loss

-I LOST MY HEARING: what now?
+I LOST MY HEARING: what you should do?

-Get Out of the Deafness Closet
+Step Out of the Hearing Loss Closet

-Learn Everything About Your Type of Hearing Loss
+Understand Your Specific Type of Hearing Loss

-Hearing Aids Are a Serious Matter
+Hearing Aids Are a Big Deal

-This is the best advice I can give you.
-In 2010, I started this beautiful online community called “Crônicas da Surdez” in Brazil and it led me to transform thousands of lives just by sharing my experiences as a person with hearing loss.
-There are many Facebook groups in English where you can make friends, ask questions, share your fears and thoughts.
-You are not alone.
-There are 1.5 billion people worldwide with hearing loss.
+This is perhaps the best advice I can offer.
+In 2010, I started an online community in Brazil called Crônicas da Surdez, and through it, I’ve been able to help thousands of people with hearing loss by simply sharing my story.
+You can find similar groups in English on Facebook or other platforms, where you can ask questions, share your experiences, and connect with others.
+You are not alone—there are 1.5 billion people worldwide with hearing loss.
+Reach out, and you’ll find support.

 ANY QUESTIONS?